Gain In-Depth Knowledge on Effective Drug Development

 Drops, Withdrawals & Refunds

 Courses are offered 100 percent online.
 The flexible online format allows you to access course content wherever you are.
 Lessons, assignments and other course materials are delivered through a Web-based learning management system, such as Canvas or Moodle, which also serves as a hub for communicating with your instructors and classmates.
 You are expected to complete assignments by their due dates.
 Some online class sessions require real-time attendance and participation, while others are prerecorded and can be viewed at any time.

 Our special blended programs combine the convenience of online study with the vibrancy of in-person classes for a unique learning experience.

 Attend class in person at one of our convenient locations.
 You’ll engage face to face with your classmates and instructors as part of a highly interactive curriculum.
 An online learning management system may be required to access some course materials and assignments.

 Develop a thorough understanding of the fundamental concepts and principles that guide the design and implementation of different types of clinical trials.

 Explore the key principles and latest approaches for discovering and developing pharmaceuticals that can have a major impact on health and medicine.

-Develop skills to advance in the pharmaceutical and biotechnology industries with training in drug design, molecular targeting, and cellular and physiological mechanisms.
+Acquire a deep understanding of the pharmaceutical development pipeline and get advanced training in drug design, molecular targeting, and cellular and physiological mechanisms.

 Delve into the science and techniques behind drug development across all phases of translational pharmaceutics, including research, testing, application and product launch.